rajujaat25/jenkins-cafe/README.md

 1\. #kubectl get nodes

-#  Setting Up AWS Application Load Balancer and Integrating with EKS Cluster

-This guide provides step-by-step instructions for creating an AWS Application Load Balancer and integrating it with your EKS cluster.

-## Prerequisites

-- AWS account with permissions to create resources like EC2, Load Balancer, and EKS.
-- Existing EKS cluster.

-## Create AWS Application Load Balancer

-1. **Navigate to EC2 Dashboard**: Go to the AWS Management Console, navigate to the EC2 Dashboard.

-2. **Create Load Balancer**: Click on "Load Balancers" in the sidebar and then click "Create Load Balancer".

-3. **Choose Load Balancer Type**: Select "Application Load Balancer" and click "Create".

-4. **Configure Load Balancer**: Configure the load balancer settings, including listeners, availability zones, security settings, and tags.

-5. **Register Targets**: Register your EKS worker nodes as targets for the load balancer.

-6. **Review and Create**: Review the configuration and click "Create" to create the load balancer.

-## Integrate Load Balancer with EKS Cluster

-1. **Update Kubernetes Service**: Update your Kubernetes service configuration to use the AWS Application Load Balancer.

 # Create Jenkins Pipeline

 Create a New Pipeline Job: In Jenkins, create a new pipeline job to define your deployment pipeline.
 You can